feelingguilty/Emotion-Detector/README.md

 ## Evaluation
 Evaluate the model's performance using evaluation metrics such as accuracy, precision, recall, and F1-score.
 This helps in understanding the model's strengths and weaknesses.

-## Deployment
-Deploy the trained model for inference in your applications.
-You can deploy it as a REST API, integrate it into mobile applications, or use it in web applications.

-## Contributing
-Contributions to this project are welcome and appreciated!
-If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.

 ## Acknowledgments
 - Thanks to the creators of TensorFlow and Keras for providing powerful tools for deep learning.
 - Special thanks to the open-source community for contributing datasets, libraries, and resources.